 In this interview, I got to share about the statistics and motivations that got me to creating the “A Smart Way” series.

-If you’re interested to watch the interview, you can access it here.
-Otherwise, here is the transcript for you to read.
+Here is the transcript for you to read.
 I’ve underlined some important points that I think captures the essence of this interview.

 AMM: Do you remember the first time that someone sat down with you and talked to you about how to manage money?
 In my case that happened quite late in life.
 But I’m joined today by a guest who advocates for this skill being learned much sooner rather than later.
 Dr Mara Harvey thank you so much for joining us today.